nvidia-riva/tutorials/deploy-gke.md

 ## Creating the GKE Cluster

-The cluster contains three separate nodepools:
+The cluster contains three separate node pools:
-- `gpu-linux-workers`:  A GPU-equipped node where the main Riva service runs. `n1-standard-16` instances, each using an Tesla T4 GPU, provide good value and sufficient capacity for many applications.
+- `gpu-linux-workers`:  A GPU-equipped node where the main Riva service runs. `n1-standard-16` instances, each using a Tesla T4 GPU, which provides good value and sufficient capacity for many applications.

 - `cpu-linux-lb`: A general-purpose compute node for the Traefik load balancer, using an `n1-standard-4` instance.

-- `cpu-linux-clients`: A general-purpose node with an `n1-standard-8` instance for client applications accessing the Riva service
+- `cpu-linux-clients`: A general-purpose node with an `n1-standard-8` instance for client applications accessing the Riva service.

-1. Create the GKE cluster, It will take some time as it will spin nodes and setup master in backend.
+1. Create the GKE cluster.
+This will take some time as it will spin nodes and setup master in backend.

     ```bash
     gcloud container clusters create riva-gke --machine-type n1-standard-2 --num-nodes 1 --zone us-central1-c
     ```

-2. Once the cluster creation is complete, Let's install the plugin for kubectl for gcloud:
+2. After the cluster creation is complete, install the plugin for `kubectl` for `gcloud`:

     ```bash
     gcloud components install kubectl
     ```

-3. Verify if we are able to connect cluster using kubectl, you should see nodes & pods should be running.
+3. Verify if you are able to connect to the cluster using `kubectl`.
+You should see nodes and pods running.

     ```bash
     kubectl get nodes
     kubectl get po -A
     ```

-4. Create the 3 nodepools for GPU workers, Loadbalancers & Clients:
+4. Create the three node pools for GPU workers, load balancers, and clients:

       - **GPU LINUX WORKERS:**

         ```bash
         gcloud container node-pools create gpu-linux-workers --cluster=riva-gke --node-labels=role=workers --machine-type=n1-standard-16 --accelerator=count=1,type=nvidia-tesla-t4 --num-nodes=1 --disk-size=100 --zone us-central1-c
         ```
-      - **CPU LINUX LOADBALANCERS:**
+      - **CPU LINUX LOAD BALANCERS:**

         ```bash
         gcloud container node-pools create cpu-linux-lb --cluster=riva-gke --node-labels=role=loadbalancers --machine-type=n1-standard-4  --num-nodes=1 --disk-size=100 --zone us-central1-c